- What are the cross-border movement (CBM) reporting obligations?

 - What happens to the completed CBM-PC form or CBM-BNI form?

 - Can a person carry physical currency or a BNI for someone else?

 - Do BNIs sent into or out of Australia through the postal system have to be reported to AUSTRAC?

 - What are the penalties for failing to report a CBM-PC or CBM-BNI?

 - Are there any exemptions from the CBM-PC and CBM-BNI reporting obligations?

 Individuals and businesses, including reporting entities, must submit reports about:

 - cross-border movement of physical currency (CBM-PC) of AUD10,000 or more (or foreign currency equivalent) and,

-- when asked by an Australian Customs and Border Protection or police officer, reports about cross-border movement of bearer negotiable instruments (CBM-BNI) of any amount (such as travellers cheques, cheques or money orders).
+- when asked by a customs officer or police officer, reports about cross-border movement of bearer negotiable instruments (CBM-BNI) of any amount (such as travellers cheques, cheques or money orders).

 The CBM reporting obligations apply to any person departing or entering Australia and any person who sends or receives currency by ship or mail into or out of Australia.

 A CBM-PC covers cross-border movements of physical currency worth AUD10,000 or more (or foreign currency equivalent) into or out of Australia.